-Budget - 2020
+Budget - 2021

-In line with the revised Budget, the following levels of principal elements have been estimated for 2017:

-- Total assets EUR 680 mil;

-- Customer loans (gross value) EUR 381 mil;

-- Instruments EUR 95 mil;

-- □ Customer deposits EUR 590 mil.

-Profit & Loss account:

-- Net interest income EUR 13.54 mil;

-- Net commission income EUR 1.19 mil;

-- Net FX earning EUR 0.76 mil;

-- Operational costs EUR 15.71 mil.

-The Bank focuses on the following objectives:

-- the limitation of losses due to the depreciation of the debtor's quality by monitoring the loan portfolio, which is a permanent process that includes two stages: the first stage is for the prevention of the events which may cause risks and takes place before taking the decision of financing potential clients, being followed by the credit risk monitoring stage which takes place after the loan financing and until the full repayment; - □ to speed up the selling of the repossessed assets; - to increase the collections related to the non-performing portfolio. - Let to detect and correct the occurred problems in due time; - u the improvement and amendment of the Procedures of the Bank according to the legislation in force; - increase of the level of the professional qualification of our employees by participating at external and internal training programs; - improving the IT System in order to minimize the risks of the Bank; - expand the cards products portfolio for both companies and private individuals and POS acquiring; - u continue to expand the retail product "First House" for granting of housing loans;
+In line with the revised Budget, the following levels of principal elements have been estimated for 2021: Total assets - EUR 802 mil; Customer loans (gross value) - EUR 410 mil; Instruments - EUR 189 mil; Customer deposits - EUR 713 mil.
+Profit & Loss account: Net interest income - EUR 13.34 mil; Net commission income - EUR 1.10 mil; Net FX earning - EUR 0.80 mil; Operational costs - EUR 16.17 mil.
+The Ba ank focuses on the following objectives: the limitation of losses due to the depreciation of the debtor's quality by monitoring the loan portfolio, which is a permanent process that includes two stages: the first stage is for the prevention of the events which may cause risks and takes place before taking the decision of financing potential clients, being followed by the credit risk monitoring stage which takes place after the loan financing and until the full repayment; to speed up the selling of the repossessed assets; to increase the collections related to the non-performing portfolio. to detect and correct the occurred problems in due time; the improvement and amendment of the Procedures of the Bank according to the legislation in force; increase of the level of the professional qualification of our employees by participating at external and internal training programs; improving the IT System in order to minimize the risks of the Bank; expand the cards products portfolio for both companies and private individuals and POS acquiring; continue to expand the retail product "First House" for granting of housing loans;

-- □ focus on expanding the retail lending in local currency, as a strategy the bank will focus on medium and high net individuals that are not so sensitive at current market fluctuation. - moderate lending expansion to new corporate customers with focus on financing of the current activity of the companies; as a strategy the bank will focus on medium & large corporate customers with solid financial statement that can sustain their business in the current market conditions.

-In order to have a balanced loan portfolio the bank currently focus on sectors related to real economy such: food, services, trade with primary products, agriculture, energy, distribution, constructions, real estate etc.

-- □ focus on expanding the corporate and especially SME lending in local currency and convert existing exposure from foreign currency into local currency; - avoid investment loans in real estate project or in non-productive projects for corporate clients; - G focus in co-financing the projects with EU Structural funds option for corporate and SME clients; - granting working capital credit lines addressed to SME's with state guarantee; - increasing the turnover of our customers through our account better monitoring of quality of services; - improving the capital base and the prudential ratios; - attract new deposits from the customers that have funds availability;
+u that are not so sensitive at current market fluctuation. moderate lending expansion to new corporate customers with focus on financing of the current activity of the companies; as a strategy the bank will focus on medium & large corporate customers with solid financial statement that can sustain their business in the current market conditions. er to have a balanced loan portfolio the bank currently focus on sectors related to real economy such: food, services, traderimary products, agriculture, energy, distribution, constructions, real estate etc. focus on expanding the corporate and especially SME lending in local currency and convert existing exposure from foreign currency into local currency; avoid investment loans in real estate project or in non-productive projects for corporate clients; focus in co-financing the projects with EU Structural funds option for corporate and SME clients; granting working capital credit lines addressed to SME's with state guarantee; increasing the turnover of our customers through our account - better monitoring of quality of services; improving the capital base and the prudential ratios;